Creggan, Derry: The Troubles

-The civil rights movement that was occurring in Northern Ireland in the late 1960s, took place consistently in Derry.
+The civil rights movement that was occurring in Northern Ireland in the late 1960s took place consistently in Derry.
 This led to an outbreak of violence between the police, local Unionist Supporters and Nationalists.
 Violence in the city originally started in the Bogside but quickly spread out to the rest of the city, which included Creggan.
 One of these occurrences during 12 to 14 August 1969 became known as the Battle of the Bogside.
 A disagreement over defending Nationalists from British State forces and elements of Unionism led to a split in the IRA, and the two new paramilitary organizations became known as the Official IRA and Provisional IRA.

-In the early years, 1969 to 1972, the Officials were the most prominent in Creggan and the rest of Northern Ireland with militant members such as Joe McCann carrying attacks out on the British Army, even though the Provisionals as a whole were carrying out a more violent campaign along with a bombing campaign in Derry City Centre.
-Following the introduction of internment without trial being carried out by the British government, the Bogside and Creggan effectively became a no-go area for the British government and was only controlled and policed by both wings of the IRA.
+In the early years, 1969 to 1972, the Officials were the most prominent in Creggan and the rest of Northern Ireland with militant members carrying attacks out on the British Army, even though the Provisionals as a whole were carrying out a more violent campaign along with a bombing campaign in Derry City Centre.
+Following the introduction of internment without trial being carried out by the British government, as well as Civil Rights protests in Derry that turned into intense rioting with the Royal Ulster Constabulary (RUC), the Bogside and Creggan areas effectively became a no-go area for the British government along with the RUC and were only controlled and policed by both wings of the IRA.
 This all existed until Operation Motorman in July 1972.
 After this, the no-go area across Northern Ireland became fully controlled by the British government.
 However, this did not at all stop violence in the city.
 In 1972 the Officials called a ceasefire, then in 1974 called an end to their armed campaign.
-This prompted the creation of the Irish National Liberation Army, a radical left wing group formed of hardliner republicans led by Seamus Costello.
+This prompted the creation of the Irish National Liberation Army (INLA) on 8 December 1974, a radical left-wing group formed of hardline republicans led by Seamus Costello.
 By 1972, after Motorman, the British Army conducted large scale operations in the once no-go areas.
 It caused more open clashes between the British Army, the citizens of Creggan and the rest of Derry.
 This violence continued to occur up to the early 1990s.

 Subsequent history

 Creggan has experienced a seismic change; long gone are the no-go area and levels of inequality suffered from the 1960s to 1980s.
 It has seen some redevelopment most noticeably with the redevelopment of the Bishop's Field as a sports and recreation area, the introduction of a play park and the development of a country park and fishery at the old reservoir sites at the edge of the estate.

 New housing developments have also been completed on the edge of the estate, the largest of these being the new Ballymagowan area.

-Schools in the area have also been significantly redeveloped and much investment has gone into providing a first class education for school children from all across Derry.

 On 18 April 2019, 29-year-old journalist Lyra McKee was fatally shot during rioting in Fanad Drive.
 Police initially suggested the New IRA were responsible for the killing.
 The New IRA later confirmed responsibility and offered apologies.